 Our client experienced inflammatory issues with her eyes (dacryoadenitis) along with IgG4-related pulmonary disease.
 She was diagnosed with asthma and chronic obstructive pulmonary disease.
 She was getting sick frequently and was having increasing breathing difficulties, which worsened her anxiety.
 She was struggling to keep up with her work and needed long periods for recovery when she fell ill.

 The Social Security Administration denied the initial application for benefits and the request for reconsideration.
-We then requested a hearing and prepared our client to meet with the judge, spoke with her medical providers, obtained all her medical records, and prepared a legal brief summarizing those records for the judge.
+Ms. Haggerty then requested a hearing, prepared the client to meet with the judge, spoke with her medical providers, obtained all her medical records, and prepared a legal brief summarizing those records for the judge.
 Just before the hearing she had waited over two years to attend, she was diagnosed with a hole in her heart which caused oxygenated and non-oxygenated blood to mix together (an atrial-septal defect).
 Her providers believed that this birth defect could be the cause of some of her symptoms.

 The judge met with our client and decided that he wanted to wait until after the heart defect was repaired before determining her residual functional capacity and if that entitled her to disability benefits.
 After her first hearing, our client had the heart defect repaired, but unfortunately her IgG4-RD symptoms persisted and she continued to have frequent bouts of illness and severe difficulties breathing.